jandress/awsfinder/README.md

 # awsfinder
-search through AWS accounts for a particular host, specified by IP address or instance ID
+search through AWS accounts for a particular host, specified by IP address, instance ID, or 'Name' tag